Skip to content

 Exiting and Saving

-When exiting the menu's, you will be prompted with either an x or b.
-You can use either one when exiting the menus as well as X or B. Note that you will need to use either of these keys when making a change in order for the DataLogger IoT to save any changes in memory.
+When exiting the menus, you will be prompted with either an x or b.
+You can use either character when exiting the menus as well as X or B. Note that you will need to use either of these keys when making a change in order for the DataLogger IoT to save any changes in memory.
 Make sure that you receive the following message indicating that the settings were saved: [I] Saving System Settings.
 The DataLogger IoT will the continue reading the devices and outputting the readings through the serial terminal.

 Cancelling Changes